Njuelle/how-to-dashboard/part3.md

 ![BigQuery-create-project](img/bigquery1.png)
 ![BigQuery-create-dataset](img/bigquery2.png)

-You don't have to manually create tables, the Kuzzle BigQuery connector plugin will create them automatically depending on the schema you give in the configuration file.
+it's not necessary to create tables manually in the BigQuery admin console, the Kuzzle BigQuery connector plugin will create them automatically depending on the schema you give in the configuration file.

 ```JSON
     "schema": {